jacobemcken/jacobemcken.github.io/_posts/2024-04-07-sharepoint-upload-file-with-app-only-principal-and-babashka.md

 ## Interacting with SharePoint REST API

-The rest fell into place easily, with the [SharePoint API documentation][5] in hand, and file was quickly uploaded.
+The rest fell into place easily, with the [SharePoint API documentation][5] in hand, and a file was quickly uploaded.

 ```clojure
 (defn percent-encode